IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/api/pysmo/pysmo_polyregression.rst

 The result of the ``pysmo_surrogate.PysmoPolyTrainer`` method is a python object containing information about the problem set-up, the final optimal polynomial order, the polynomial coefficients and different error and quality-of-fit metrics such as the mean-squared-error (MSE) and the :math:`R^{2}` coefficient-of-fit.

-Confidence intervals for *pysmo_surrogate.PysmoPolyTrainer* models
+Confidence intervals for *PysmoPolyTrainer* models
 --------------------------------------------------------------------
 **[Needs to be moved over to new interface ---coming soon]**